ga-curriculum/unsupervised-learning-metrics/clustering-techniques-and-evaluation/README.md

 ## Key Takeaways
 - K-Means is effective for spherical, distinct clusters; DBSCAN excels with irregular clusters and noise.
-- The silhouette score is one of the most common ways to evaluate clustering quality.
+- The silhouette score is one of the most common ways to measure clustering quality.
-- Choosing the right algorithm depends on data characteristics.
+- Selecting the right algorithm depends on data characteristics.

 ---